Last updated on May 26, 2023

 While Kethis is definitely an Abzan-flavored legends-matter commander, it’s easily outclassed by legends like Dihada, Binder of Wills and Jodah, the Unifier.
 The cost reduction on legendary spells is nice, but it’s not nearly as valuable as it should be.
 I never liked exiling my own cards from my graveyard in a reanimator deck anyway.

 Vishgraz, the Doomhive is the secondary commander from All Will Be One’s Abzan Commander precon, and it’s an obvious step down from the face commander, Ixhel.
-Even with the evasion granted by menace, having one point less of toxic and an effect that’ll generate three very easy-to-kill tokens once when it enters the battlefield just isn’t worth it at five mana.
+Even with the evasion granted by menace, having one point less of toxic and an effect that’ll generate a few tokens once when it enters the battlefield just isn’t worth it at five mana.

 Vishgraz makes a fine inclusion in the 99 of an Ixhel, Scion of Atraxa deck, but it’s just outclassed by the angel in most ways.